akkisahu176/-AI-CHATBOT-WITH-NLP/README.md

 <div align="center">

 ```
+🤖 Bot: "Greetings !
+How can I assist?
+You can say 'New Order' or 'Track Order'"
+👤 User: "new order"
+🤖 Bot: "Ok, starting a new order.
+You can say things like 'I want two pizzas and one mango lassi'.
+Make sure to specify a quantity for every food item!
+Also, we have only the following items on our menu: Pav Bhaji, Chole Bhature, Pizza, Mango Lassi, Masala Dosa, Biryani, Vada Pav, Rava Dosa, and Samosa"
-👤 User: "I want to order 2 large pizzas and 3 cokes"
+👤 User: "I want two pizza"
-🤖 Bot:  "Perfect!
-I've added 2 large pizzas and 3 cokes to your cart.
-         Your total is $24.99.
-Would you like to add anything else?"
+🤖 Bot: "So far you have: 2 Pizza.
+Do you need anything else?"

-👤 User: "That's all!"
+👤 User: "done"
-🤖 Bot:  "Great!
-Your order #1234 has been placed.
-         Estimated delivery time: 25-30 minutes."
+🤖 Bot: "Awesome.
+We have placed your order.
+Here is your order id # 44.
+Your order total is 16.00 which you can pay at the time of delivery!"
 ```

 </div>